Metawar Price Tops $0.0003 (METAWAR)

 - Zoo Token (ZOOT) traded down 2.2% against the dollar and now trades at $0.0652 or 0.00000239 BTC.

 Metawar’s genesis date was January 8th, 2022.
 Metawar’s total supply is 210,000,000,000 tokens.
 Metawar’s official Twitter account is @metawarofficial and its Facebook page is accessible here.
-Metawar’s official website is metawar.finance.
+The official website for Metawar is metawar.finance.

 Buying and Selling Metawar

-It is usually not possible to buy alternative cryptocurrencies such as Metawar directly using U.S. dollars.
-Investors seeking to acquire Metawar should first buy Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as Coinbase, Changelly or Gemini.
-Investors can then use their newly-acquired Ethereum or Bitcoin to buy Metawar using one of the aforementioned exchanges.
+It is usually not possible to purchase alternative cryptocurrencies such as Metawar directly using US dollars.
+Investors seeking to trade Metawar should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Changelly or Coinbase.
+Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Metawar using one of the exchanges listed above.

 Receive News & Updates for Metawar Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Metawar and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.